cesarolvr/cesarolvr-www/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## �� Author
+## 👤 Author

 Cesarolvr